Contact Us

 2. Ask friends / family / neighbors / organizations to sign on to the campaign too!

-Stay tuned for more next steps on how we can keep the momentum going in the Fall and get these bills passed!
+Help us keep the momentum going through the Fall and get these bills passed!

 • On May 8th, 2024 the Senate Committee on Civil Rights, Judiciary, and Public Safety heard testimony on Senate Bill 801, a bill that would provide evictions sealing and expungement for tenants in Michigan.
 Then on May 21st, following the bill's second hearing, it was favorably reported without amendment out of Committee and referred to the Committee of the Whole.